Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Payment Method IdThe unique identifier of the payment method.
+Payment Method IDThe unique identifier for the payment method.

 Auto AdvanceWhen true, Stripe will automatically attempt collection of the invoice.false

 ValuesThe names of optional fields and their values to use when creating/updating a record.
-For example, if you have a custom configured field that is not represented as an input, here you are able to specify its key and assign it a value.
+For example, if a custom configured field is not represented as an input, here its key can be specified along with an assigned value.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

 Due DateThe due date of the invoice as a Unix timestamp.